doritoes/AI-PC-Labs/Captcha_Solver/advanced/README.md

 - :warning: You are entering dependency hell.
 The following was tested on this specific environment at the time of writing.
 - :warning: This is running on the very edge of RAM.
 You NEED to close out all apps when you are training.
   - If memory utilization goes over 91%, find something to close
-  - If the Eposh time goes too high, check memory
+  - If the Epoch time goes too high, check memory
   - If you there is a lot of SSD disk activity, you are swapping memory.
 Reduce your RAM usage.
   - See [Optimize for Training](Optimize_For_Training.md) for steps to clean up
     - First debloat Windows 11